-Fuga: Melodies of Steel is a traditional JRPG and suffers from the tropes which have made the genre a meme in the eye of many; from child protagonists to sweeping end-of-the-world narratives, Fuga: Melodies of Steel ticks almost every checkbox required to be “yet another awful JRPG” and yet despite all of this, I found the narrative rather good, and genuinely smiled and felt emotion during several key moments.
+Fuga: Melodies of Steel is a traditional JRPG and suffers from the tropes which have made the genre a meme in the eyes of many; from child protagonists to sweeping end-of-the-world narratives, Fuga: Melodies of Steel ticks almost every checkbox required to be “yet another awful JRPG,” and yet despite all of this, I found the narrative rather good and genuinely smiled and felt emotion during several key moments.

 While there are better narratives to be found elsewhere, and Fuga: Melodies of Steel’s narrative is far from unmissable, I am certainly glad to have experienced it and would purchase future titles in the series without hesitation.

-Fuga: Melodies of Steel has a total of 3 distinct endings, with 12 minor variations for the most commonly achieved ending.
+Fuga: Melodies of Steel has a total of three distinct endings, with twelve minor variations for the most commonly achieved ending.

 While it is possible to unlock the best ending on your first playthrough, most players will find it difficult to avoid the standard ending on their first playthrough or, in some instances, the bad ending, depending on how well they have fought and which upgrades they have unlocked.

-Upon unlocking any ending, players can restart the story while retaining all upgrades, character levels and relationships acquired during their previous playthrough(s); this allows players to experience other endings and try for the best ending, which sees all 12 children receive their happy ending.
+Upon unlocking any ending, players can restart the story while retaining all upgrades, character levels, and relationships acquired during their previous playthroughs; this allows players to experience other endings and try for the best ending, which sees all twelve children receive their happy ending.

 This mode also introduces the turbo function, allowing players to move quickly between encounters, drastically reducing the time between battles.

-At least once in each chapter, players are given to opportunity to kick back and relax with the crew of the Tanris; players can use this time to plant crops, fish for scrap, develop relationships between crew members, upgrade the Tanaris, do laundry, or even go out on 2D expeditions which sees the crew overcome increasingly difficult puzzles and earn substantial rewards which can make future battles significantly easier.
+At least once in each chapter, players are given the opportunity to kick back and relax with the crew of the Taranis; players can use this time to plant crops, fish for scrap, develop relationships between crew members, upgrade the Taranis, do laundry, or even go out on 2D expeditions, which see the crew overcome increasingly difficult puzzles and earn substantial rewards that can make future battles significantly easier.

 While many games claim choices matter, only to give players ample opportunities to undo past mistakes, Fuga: Melodies of Steel forces players to not only grow attached to the juvenile crew of the Taranis but, in times of great adversity, select which of their crew will die to ensure the survival of the rest.

-Choosing which children to sacrifice for the greater good becomes surprisingly difficult, with each crew member having unique personalities, interactions, relationships and abilities.
+Choosing which children to sacrifice for the greater good becomes surprisingly difficult, with each crew member having unique personalities, interactions, relationships, and abilities.
 I believe it is only possible due to the anthropomorphic nature of the characters, which allows cognitive distance.
-You don’t feel so bad when you are forced to send a 6-year-old to die, leaving their twin sister heartbroken.
+You don’t feel so bad when you are forced to send a six-year-old to die, leaving their twin sister heartbroken.

-CyberConnect2 have taken all of the usual skills, items and abilities we associate with turned-based JRPG combat and given them new meaning by turning them into ways to wage war on a vehicular battlefield.
+CyberConnect2 have taken all of the usual skills, items, and abilities we associate with turn-based JRPG combat and given them new meaning by turning them into ways to wage war on a vehicular battlefield.

 From Boron’s stronger defensive perks to Hanna’s passive and active healing abilities, each member of the crew and the relationships they form with others are vital to a successful campaign, and players who are forced to give up even a single character will lament their loss, at least during the first and possibly second playthroughs.

-While I am not a fan of JRPG character tropes and certainly do not have much interest in playing anthropomorphic characters, CyberConnect2 has somehow made me care about the crew of the Tanaris, from 4-year-old Mei, who wants to see her grandparents again to 12-year-old Malt who feels responsibility (as the oldest) for the rest of the crew, each character feels unique and is lovingly brought to life with stunning hand-drawn artwork and at times emotive and adorable dialogue.
+While I am not a fan of JRPG character tropes and certainly do not have much interest in playing anthropomorphic characters, CyberConnect2 has somehow made me care about the crew of the Taranis, from four-year-old Mei, who wants to see her grandparents again, to twelve-year-old Malt, who feels responsibility (as the oldest) for the rest of the crew.
+Each character feels unique and is lovingly brought to life with stunning hand-drawn artwork and, at times, emotive and adorable dialogue.

 On average Fuga: Melodies of Steel takes between 20 and 48 hours to complete.